San Fernando, Pampanga: Cityhood

 On January 6, 1997, Mayor Rey Aquino and Senator Gloria Macapagal Arroyo launched the campaign for cityhood.
 On April 27 of that same year, Rep. Oscar Rodriguez filed House Bill No. 9267 creating the City of San Fernando.

 In 2000, House Speaker Arnulfo Fuentebella and Senate President Aquilino Pimentel Jr. signed the approved city charter of San Fernando on December 4 and 13 respectively.

 The town officially became a component city on February 4, 2001, following the ratification of Republic Act 8990 in a plebiscite from the previous day, making it the 99th city in the Philippines.
 Rey Aquino was the city's first mayor.

+On the morning of April 30, 2022, Barangay Alasas chairman and PDP-Laban city council candidate Alvin C. Mendoza was driving through Brgy.
+Magliman with his family in an SUV heading to his party's headquarters during the 2022 local election when he was shot sixteen times by motorcycle-riding gunmen.
+After the incident, his wife Rosalie ran in his stead as "Alvin Mendoza" and won the second-highest number of votes among candidates for councilor.
+In his investigation, Lubao, Pampanga police executive Ceazar Dalay regarded a gun-for-hire group leader with the alias Jason Alvarez as a suspect in the assassination.

 Geography

+It is the regional center of Central Luzon and located 66 km north of Manila, 72 km east of Subic in Zambales, 58 km south of Tarlac City in Tarlac, and 17 km south of Clark Air Base in Angeles City.
+The city is in the urban core of Metro Clark, also known as Metro Angeles, an urban area in Pampanga.
+This area is considered the industrial and residential heartland of Central Luzon.

 Barangays

-The City of San Fernando is politically subdivided into 35 barangays.
+San Fernando is politically subdivided into 35 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.